 HEPA filtration is principally used, most notably, to filter the airstream of contaminants in healthcare or biomedical related institutions.
 This would include hospitals, convalescent hospitals, residential healthcare facilities, nursing homes, medical and biomedical offices, research laboratories, health clinics, extended care facilities, or institutions devoted to healthcare.
 However, HEPA filtration systems also have many industrial applications.
 Contamination controlled environments are vital to integrated circuit fabrication manufacturing, in data centers, which are required for aerospace, automotive, agriculture, chemical, and nuclear industry applications, in food and pharmaceutical production, as well as for certain homes and offices.
 They can also be installed where the captured dust is hazardous or toxic to employees.

 What is a HEPA Filter System?

 A HEPA filter is a type of pleated mechanical filter that meets the HEPA standard of efficiency.
 HEPA, an acronym for High-Efficiency Particulate Absorbing filter, is a standard of efficiency for particulate filtration.
-A HEPA filter is designed to remove at least 99.97% of any airborne particles and particulate matter such as dust, pollen, mold, moisture, bacteria, viruses, and liquid aerosols to the size of 0.3 microns (µm). a HEPA air filter must remove these particles from the air that passes through it with at least 99.95% to the ISO, European Standard or 99.97% by the ASME and U.S. DOE standard.
+A HEPA filter is designed to remove at least 99.97% of any airborne particles and particulate matter such as dust, pollen, mold, moisture, bacteria, viruses, and liquid aerosols to the size of 0.3 microns (µm). a HEPA air filter must remove these particles from the air that passes through it with at least 99.95% to the ISO, European Standard, or 99.97% by the ASME and U.S. DOE standards.

 Advantages and Disadvantages of HEPA Filters